-Another study by the same research team (Pettigrew et al., 2016) exposed participants to one of six cancer warning statements across a range of situational contexts (warning on a product, newspaper advertisement, comments from child following health class, bus-stop billboard, and a doctor).
+Another study by the same research team (Pettigrew et al., 2016), which was assessed as being of high quality, exposed participants to one of six cancer warning statements across a range of situational contexts (warning on a product, newspaper advertisement, comments from child following health class, bus-stop billboard, and a doctor).
 This approach sought to simulate how alcohol warnings could be disseminated through a comprehensive, public health campaign.
 Believability, convincingness and personal relevance were measured after exposure to the series of warning situations.